Thursday 21 November is Carers Rights Day

 If you are supporting the person you care for to access an attraction, leisure facility or event, as a carer you should get in for free if they would be unable to access the attraction without your support.
 However some attractions aren't aware of this - but don’t be afraid to point out the law and ask for free entry.

 Employers have got to treat you fairly.
 For example, it's classed as discrimination if, for example, you are denied a promotion because of your caring role.
-We’ve got more information about employment rights but here’s an overview:
+We’ve got more information about employment choices and rights but here’s an overview:

 All employees have the right to ask for flexible working after they’ve worked for the same employer for 26 weeks (six months).